qeesung/gitaly/doc/beginners_guide.md

 ##### Integration Tests

-A typical set of Golang tests for an RPC consists of two or three test
+A typical set of Go tests for an RPC consists of two or three test
 functions:

 - a success test